MrBlu3Sky57/LogisticRegression/README.md

 3    | Multinomial LR | TODO

 ## P1
-My first model was implemented Binary logistic regression.
+My first model implemented Binary logistic regression.
 I decided to define my objective function via Log-Likelihood.
 Thus, the optimization step was focused on converging towards the maximum of the objective.
 Due to the structure of the objective function (which is explored in depth in the write up) I applied the Newton-Raphson method to converge to a zero of the gradient of the objective function and used this for predictions.
 Before any hyperparameter training and model tuning the model had a 78% accuracy, which is a decent starting point.

+## P2
+My second model implemented One Versus Rest logistic regression.
+This is just repeated application of Binary logistic regression so a lot of the details from part 1 carried over.
+The main changes were for efficiency, as I used the MNIST digit dataset for this part which is quite large and so I had to employ stochastic methods to make the training process feasible.
+Despite my optimizations the model was still quite slow, but it ended up with a 85% accuracy which is a decent benchmark.
+I decided not to spend time optimizing the model further as it is basically a cruder version of the model employed in part 3, which I will spend more time working on.